 Gain on distribution of appreciated property.
 Generally, gain (but not loss) is recognized on a nonliquidating distribution of appreciated property to the extent that the property's fair market value exceeds its adjusted basis.
-See section 311 for details.
+See section 311(b) for details.

 Gain or loss on distribution of property in complete liquidation.

-Generally, gain or loss is recognized by a corporation upon the liquidating a corporation upon the liquidating distribution of property as if it had sold the property at its fair market value.
+Generally, gain or loss is recognized by a corporation upon the liquidating distribution of property as if it had sold the property at its fair market value.
 See section 336 for details and exceptions.

 Gain or loss on certain short-term Federal, state, and municipal obligations.
 Such obligations are treated as capital assets in determining gain or loss.
-On any gain realized, a portion is treated as ordinary income and the balance is considered as a short-term capital gain.
-See section 1271.
+Gain realized is first treated as ordinary income; any balance remaining is considered short-term capital gain.
+See section 1271(a)(3).

 Gain from installment sales.
-If the corporation sold property at a gain and it will receive a payment in a tax year after the year of sale, it generally must report the sale on the installment method unless it elects not to.
+If the corporation sold property at a gain and will receive a payment in a tax year after the year of sale, it generally must report the sale on the installment method unless it elects not to.
 However, the installment method may not be used to report sales of stock or securities traded on an established securities market.

-Use Form 6252, Installment Sale Income, to report the sale on the installment method.
+Use Form 6252.
+Installment Sale Income, to report the sale on the installment method.
 Also use Form 6252 to report any payment received during the tax year from a sale made in an earlier year that was reported on the installment method.
 To elect out of the installment method, report the full amount of the gain on Schedule D for the year of the sale on a return filed by the due date (including extensions).
 If the original return was filed on time, the corporation may make the election on an amended return filed no later than 6 months after the original due date (excluding extensions).
 Write "Filed pursuant to section 301.9100-2" at the top of the amended return.

 Gain or loss on an option to buy or sell property.
 See sections 1032 and 1234 for the rules that apply to a purchaser or grantor of an option or a securities futures contract (as defined in section 1234B).
-For details, Pub.
+For details, see Pub.
 550, Investment Income and Expenses.